ITFRESEN Track order Free Shipping

 Description

 The Persian Shourangiz from Tapadum is a handcrafted Iranian lute, designed as a lighter, more agile alternative to the classical tar while preserving the characteristic voice of Persian classical music.
-Created by master luthier Hossein Alizadeh as a modern evolution of traditional Persian string instruments, the shourangiz combines the tar’s tonal identity with a smaller body, lighter weight, and brighter harmonic response — ideal for contemporary Persian classical, ensemble work, and fusion projects.
+Designed by Persian music master Hossein Alizadeh as a modern evolution of traditional Persian string instruments and handcrafted by experienced Iranian luthiers, the shourangiz combines the tar’s tonal identity with a smaller body, lighter weight, and brighter harmonic response — ideal for contemporary Persian classical, ensemble work, and fusion projects.

 Origin: A Modern Persian Lute